zfcsoftware/puppeteer-real-browser/README.md

 ```

 The function returns you browser and page.
 Browser and page are created with puppeteer.
 You can run them with puppeteer functions.

+# Disclaimer of Liability
+This library was created to understand how scanners like puppeteer are detected and to teach how to prevent detection.
+Its purpose is purely educational.
+Illegal use of the library is prohibited.
+The user is responsible for any problems that may arise.
+The repo owner accepts no responsibility.